tensorpack/tensorpack/.github/ISSUE_TEMPLATE/unexpected-problems---bugs.md

 1. What you did:
   + If you're using examples:
     + What's the command you run:
-    + Have you made any changes to code?
+    + Have you made any changes to the examples?
 Paste them if any:
   + If not, tell us what you did that may be relevant.
     But we may not investigate it if there is no reproducible code.
   + Better to paste what you did instead of describing them.